MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2018-05-18, the version v4.38 of Time4J has been finished and released.
+On 2018-10-23, the version v5.0 of Time4J has been finished and released.
 It requires at least Java-8.
-The older version line v3.x has reached end-of-life with the latest version v3.41 and is based on Java 6+7.
+The older version lines v3.x and v4.x have reached end-of-life with the latest versions v3.41 and v4.38 where v3.x is based on Java 6+7.
 The previous version lines v1.x and v2.x are no longer recommended (due to several backward incompatibilities) and have reached end-of-life, too.
 Time4J is organized in modules.
-The module **time4j-core** is always necessary.
+The module **time4j-base** is always necessary.
 Other modules are optional and include:

-- **time4j-olson** contains predefined timezone identifiers as enums, enables parsing of localized timezone names and also offers access to historized data of Sun/Oracle-timezones in Java.
+- **time4j-sqlxml** contains a simple adapter for the support of SQL-databases.
-- **time4j-tzdata** is the timezone repository of Time4J based on the IANA-TZDB
+- **time4j-tzdata** encapsulates the time zone repository (independent github-project starting with version 5.0-2018f)
-- **time4j-i18n** for enhanced localization, formatting and history support
-- **time4j-calendar** for handling alternative non-iso calendars (needs i18n-module)
-- **time4j-range** for handling intervals (needs i18n-module)
-- **time4j-misc** miscellaneous features like xml-support, alternative clocks or military timezones
-- **time4j-ui** with JavaFX-features
+- **time4j-ui** with JavaFX-features (includes a calendar picker)

 For **Android support** please refer to the sister project [Time4A](https://github.com/MenoData/Time4A).

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.